Slow Website Impact Calculator

 Revenue Lost per Month = Monthly Revenue × Conversion Drop per Extra Second × Additional Seconds of Load Time

-Research shows each additional second of load time reduces conversions by 7-12%.
+Google's Core Web Vitals research shows each additional second of load time reduces conversions by 7-12%.
 A 5-second site converts roughly half as well as a 2-second site.

 Worked Example

-An ecommerce site generating £50,000/month revenue with a current 4.5-second load time vs a 2-second target.
+An ecommerce site generating $50,000/month revenue with a current 4.5-second load time vs a 2-second target.
 Estimated 8% conversion drop per second.

 - Additional seconds = 4.5 − 2.0 = 2.5 seconds